aaronparker/docs/FSLogix/REDIRECTIONS.md

 It is also important to understand the performance impacts of implementing exclusions for Profile Containers.
 Ensure that the `redirections.xml` that you implement in your environment is well tested before moving into production.

-## How To Contribute

-Contributions to the list of folders to exclude or include from the Profile Container is needed to improve the list.
-There are two ways to contribute:

-1. [Fork the repo](https://help.github.com/en/articles/fork-a-repo), update `redirections.csv` and create a [Pull Request](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)
-2. If would prefer not to create a pull request, you can instead [create a new issue to request an addition or improvement](https://github.com/aaronparker/FSLogix/issues/new?assignees=&labels=&template=custom.md&title=)

 ## Install the Script

 There are two methods for installing the script: